Food waste solutions for your businessGet Started

 Food waste reduction and recycling

-In the United States alone, food waste makes up almost 22% of landfill waste, according to the Environmental Protection Agency (EPA).
+Food waste makes up over 24% of landfill waste in the United States, according to the Environmental Protection Agency (EPA).
 With food waste recycling and composting standards becoming law across much of the country, find out how your organization or city can start to implement best practices to keep up with these mandates.

 Get in touch